Learn about HPPD

 The medical community is undereducated when it comes to Visual Snow and Hallucinogen Persisting Perception Disorder.
 Many doctors will misdiagnose VS and HPPD, putting patients through unneeded and potentially harmful treatments for a disease they don’t have.
 While doctors may believe that VS and HPPD are a variety of other diseases, you’ll find the most common misdiagnosis below:

 Some who suffer from migraines can feel the headache coming on days ahead of time.
 “Pre-headache” symptoms that gradually worsen until the onset of the migraine include blurry vision and sensitivity to light.
 But some experience visual disturbances doctors call a visual aura leading up the headache.
 Patients may see squiggly lines, static or zig-zags in their field of vision.
-Aura comes on gradually and then interrupts the patient’s vision for no more than an hour just before the headache comes on.
+Migraine Aura comes on gradually and then interrupts the patient’s vision for no more than an hour just before the headache comes on.

 Blue Field Entoptic Phenomenon